$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: -Deformation of topological Fukaya categories

-\begin{lemma} The potential $W_\TT$ defined above is homogenous of degree $(3,-1)$. \end{lemma} \begin{proof} Choose a polygon $D$ in $\TT$ and we only need to show $W_D$ is of homogenous of degree $(3,-1)$.
-Since $\TT$ is full formal, there is an unique marked point $Y_D$ in $\Y$ contained in $D$.
-Then the closed arcs in $\TT^*$ starting at $Y$, denoted by $\eta_1,\ldots,\eta_m$ (in clockwise order, cf. Figure~\ref{fig:QR} for $m=4$), are the dual arcs of edges $\gamma_1,\ldots,\gamma_m$ of $D$.
-Note that when an arc is a loop based at $Z$ then it appears twice in $\{\eta_i\}$.
-Suppose that the index of intersection at $Y$ between graded arrows are
+\begin{lemma} The superpotential $W_\TT$ defined as above is homogenous of degree $3-\XX$. \end{lemma} \begin{proof} It suffices to show that, for any $\TT$-polygon $D$, $W_D$ is homogenous of degree $3-\XX$.
+Since $\TT$ is full formal, there is a unique marked point $Y_D$ in $\Y$ contained in $D$.
+Then the closed arcs in $\TT^*$ starting at $Y$, denoted by $\we_1,\ldots,\we_m$ (in clockwise order, cf. Figure~\ref{fig:QR} for $m=4$), are the dual arcs of edges $\wg_1,\ldots,\wg_m$ of $D$.
+Note that an arc appears twice in $\{\we_i\}$ if it is a loop based at $Y$.
+Suppose that the indices of intersection at $Y$ between graded arrows are